fabiocody/PyNetatmo/docs/security.md

-# Netatmo Security API Reference
+# PyNetatmo Security API Reference

 ## `netatmo.Security(home_name, log_level='WARNING')`
-Since Netatmo's APIs work on a home-based structure you have to pass the home's name as `device_id`.
+Since Netatmo's Security API works on a home-based structure you have to pass the home's name as `device_id`.

 ## Methods